-The “About IV Swinger 2” item brings up a dialog with the software version number, open source license info and copyright.
+The “About IV Swinger 2” item brings up a dialog with the software version number, open-source license info and copyright.

 The others are standard for all Mac applications, but not necessarily useful.
 The Preferences item brings up the Preferences Dialog and is equivalent to pressing the Preferences button.